rohan-deshpande/trux/README.md

 ### `API ⇆ Trux ➝ UI`

-A unidirectional data layer for reactive user interfaces.
+Unidirectional data layer for reactive user interfaces.

 ## Introduction

 Trux is an easy, lightweight and effective way of managing mutable data for your client side JavaScript app.

-It allows you to create client side data stores which contain bindings to interfaces in the form of components.
-These stores do not manage the state of your UI, they simply act as bridges between your data source and your JavaScript app.

-Store mutations can be triggered anywhere in your app.
-They will (in most cases) be validated by your API then broadcast to all of the store's bound components.
-Its up to you to decide how to handle these changes.
+With a focus on enabling you to create powerful and effective bridges between your data and your UI, Trux provides convenient ways customise your stores as you see fit.

 **With Trux, your data stores become the sources of truth for your app's data dependent user interfaces.**

 Trux comes packed with two kinds of stores, `Trux.Model` and `Trux.Collection` which are designed to be extended and/or modified for your own use cases.

-With a focus on enabling you to create powerful and effective bridges between your data and UI, Trux provides convenient ways customise your stores as you see fit.

-Trux also doesn't care how you structure your app, you can just create some stores, attach components to them and watch it all work.
-While it was designed with React and a REST API in mind, it can also be used with Vue and GraphQL as well!
+Trux also doesn't care how you structure your app, you can just create some stores, attach components/views/containers to them and watch it all work.
+While it was designed with React and a REST API in mind, it can also be used with Vue and GraphQL as well.

 Want to learn more?
 Checkout the short guide below, the examples and the [API reference](http://rohandeshpande.com/trux) to get a better idea of how to use Trux.